 “Top thing on our objective is trust.
 I believe we have their trust.”
 Brad offered.

 “You are right honey.
-That door of trust did not open until after we stopped the coo on day two in Russia.”
+That door of trust did not open until after we stopped the coop on day two in Russia.”
 Tony thought for a second, “Even then we only had Demetri and the twenty that could not speak English excited about learning what we could teach.”
-Tony smiled and raised his cup of Tea, “Welcome to the next state of our United States.
+Tony smiled and raised his cup of Tea, “Welcome to the next State of our United States.
 I feel very good about what we have done!”

 “I wonder how the other teams are doing.
 Brad shared.